Short-Term Disability Claims

 In certain cases, mental health illnesses such as depression, anxiety and post-traumatic stress disorder are covered under short-term disability plans.
 Again, the mental condition must prevent the worker from performing his or her job duties.

 You can review your plan documents to see the specific short-term disabilities covered by your plan, as well as the amount of time that you can expect to take off from work.Jeffrey Glassman Injury Lawyers Can Help with a Short-Term Disability Claim Denial

 When you have short-term disability insurance coverage that you or your employer purchased, you may believe that you’re protected if you can’t work.
 Unfortunately, insurance companies routinely deny even legitimate benefits claims.
 This can be frustrating and even frightening if you’re counting on the money from the insurance policy to get you through during this stressful time.

 If you have short-term disability insurance and your claim for benefits is denied, you should consult with an experienced Boston disability attorney.
 Your attorney can represent your interests with the insurance company, help you to bolster your claim and work to protect your rights so that you can get the benefits you need.
 An experienced law firm can also advise if there is a potential personal injury claim for third-party negligence.

-The Massachusetts disability attorneys at the Law Offices of Jeffrey S. Glassman, LLC are here to help.
+The Massachusetts disability attorneys at the Jeffrey Glassman Injury Lawyers are here to help.
 Give us a call today at (617) 777-7777 to learn more about how we can assist you in getting short-term disability benefits.